BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

 1. The EUT sends a GetSupportedDMResp.
-2. Every req\_obj\_results element contains all
+2. Every `req_obj_results` element contains all
    parameters, events, and commands below the specified partial path, plus the supported data model information of all sub-objects.
+3. Each SupportedParamResult field contains the `param_name`, `access`, `value_type`, and `value_change` fields with valid information, if the element is a parameter.
+4. Each SupportedCommandResult field contains the `command_name` field, `command_type` field, and a set of `input_arg_names` and `output_arg_names` fields with valid information, if the element is a command.
+5. Each SupportedEventResult field contains the `event_name` field and a set of `arg_names` fields with valid information, if the element is an event.

-## 1.73 GetSupportedDM using a single object, first\_level\_only true, all options
+## 1.73 GetSupportedDM using a single object, first_level_only true, all options

 ### Purpose

-The purpose of this test is to ensure that the Agent will correctly process a GetSupportedDM message using a single object, when first_level_only is true and all options are true.
+The purpose of this test is to ensure that the Agent will correctly process a GetSupportedDM message using a single object, when `first_level_only` is true and all options are true.

 ### Functionality Tag